JOHN A. GOWAN

 Let us consider in general terms the gravitational transformation of space to time (see Fig. 1 "The Gravity Diagram").
 The gravitational annihilation of space is our common experience of gravitational force - space accelerating through us on its way to Earth's center.
 This we designate as the negative spatial entropy drive of gravity, because space is collapsing and warming, rather than expanding and cooling, as when driven by light. -Gm is the neg-entropic energy and -G is the universal gauge of the strength of the gravitational force.
 "G" determines (per given mass) how much space and spatial entropy drive is required to produce matter's time dimension and historic entropy drive.
 Within this collapsing space resides a metrically equivalent, but implicit, component of time.
 This temporal entropy component is not lost when gravity annihilates space, but is revealed as matter's explicit time dimension.
 Space is consumed by gravity, leaving behind a metrically equivalent temporal residue, producing matter's temporal entropy drive and the historic conservation domain of information and matter's "causal matrix" (historic spacetime), the joint dimensional conservation domain of free and bound energy.
 Gravity simply converts the implicit time of space to the explicit time of history.
 The cost of this transformation (per given mass) in terms of entropy energy is -Gm.

-"causal matrix" is absolutely necessary to uphold the reality
+historic "causal matrix" is absolutely necessary to uphold

-of today and the "Universal Present Moment" of bound energy
+the reality of today and the "Universal Present Moment" of

-and human experience.
-This is (one of several) rationales for
+bound energy and human experience.
+This is (one of several)

 Map of the Universe".)
 We are all immortal in history.